yanpr0/xclipp/README.md

 xclipp STRING
 ```

-Copy file `FILE_NAME` into clipboard, can then be retrieved with Ctrl+V or context menu paste (wherever a file is expected, e.g. file managers, messengers that support sending files, etc.):
+Copy file `FILE` into clipboard, can then be retrieved with Ctrl+V or context menu paste (wherever a file is expected, e.g. file managers, messengers that support sending files, etc.):

 ```
-xclipp -f FILE_NAME
+xclipp -f [--] FILE
 ```

 ### Requirements